auth0/docs/articles/quickstart/spa/flutter/interactive.md

 :::checkpoint-failure
 If your application did not launch successfully:

-- Ensure you set the Allowed Callback URLs are correct
+- Ensure the Allowed Callback URLs are set properly
 - Verify you saved your changes after entering your URLs
 - Make sure the domain and client ID values are imported correctly